KyleTelfer/Physics_with_Perceptual_Containers/Physics_Concepts/5-Electromagnetism.md

 ---

 ### Conclusion
-By refining the interpretation of **magnetic fields** within the framework, we emphasize that **kinetic energy transfer** via a magnetic field requires either an **external energy source** or an **interaction between closed volumes**.
-A **static magnetic field** will reach equilibrium and cannot transfer energy on its own, even if the volume itself is moving.
-To calculate energy transfer or interactions, the volumes must be **redefined** to account for relative motion or changes in configuration.
-This approach ensures that the framework accurately reflects real-world complexities and provides a consistent way to model electromagnetic behavior within closed volumes and open 3D space.
+By refining the interpretation of **magnetic fields** within the framework, we emphasize that **kinetic energy transfer** via a magnetic field requires either an **external energy source** or an **interaction between closed containers**.
+A **static magnetic field** will reach equilibrium and cannot transfer energy on its own, even if the container itself is moving.
+To calculate energy transfer or interactions, the containers must be **redefined** to account for relative motion or changes in configuration.
+This approach ensures that the framework accurately reflects real-world complexities and provides a consistent way to model electromagnetic behavior within closed containers and open 3D space.

 ### 5.4.
 Ohm’s Law and Electric Circuits
 This is to be covered under flow mechanics